Hiring tools to help you and your team hire smarter

 B) Provide important and challenging projects to enhance team member’s development

-Different positions and industries require different sets of skills and competencies (we have more than 350 job-specific surveys):
+Different positions and industries require different sets of skills and competencies (we have hundreds of job-specific surveys):

 This one’s for a sales manager: